skip to main content

 2. Don’t Eat

-There is nothing more disgusting than being on screen and watching someone stuff their face with their breakfast, snack or lunch.
+There is nothing more distracting than being on screen and watching someone eat their breakfast, snack, or lunch.
 Eat beforehand or afterwards.
 There is no room for food in the virtual meeting.

 3. Don’t Interrupt

 Everyone on the call should get the chance to speak without interruptions.
-When brainstorming for instance, all participants are excited to share their ideas.
-Each person should be given a turn without another talking over them, monopolizing the conversation.
-It’s like a debate – you’ll get your five minutes.
+When brainstorming, participants are excited to share their ideas.
+Each person should be given a turn without another person talking over them or monopolizing the conversation.
+It’s like a debate.
+You will get your five minutes.
 Let the other person get theirs too.

 4. Don’t Type

-Unless muted, there is nothing more distracting than when someone is speaking, hearing the sounds of someone furiously typing.
-It is so loud over the microphone.
+Unless muted, there is nothing more distracting than when someone is speaking, and the sound of someone typing can be heard through the microphone.
 Jot things down in a notebook or invest in a good quality headset.

 5. Don’t Invite Unnecessary People

-I’m sure we have all been invited to meetings where five minutes in, you’re thinking to yourself, “Why am I here?”
-Everyone’s time is valuable, so when organizing a meeting, even virtual, be mindful of who adds value to the discussion.
-Adding people to the invite list, just to have more bodies isn’t productive.
+I’m sure many people have been invited to meetings where, five minutes in, they are thinking, “Why am I here?”
+Everyone’s time is valuable, so when organizing a meeting, even a virtual one, be mindful of who adds value to the discussion.
+Adding people to the invite list just to have more participants is not productive.

 Subscribe